HexHive/datashield/README.md

 Must be used with `-datashield-use-mask`
 * `-datashield-intergity-only-mode` only protect stores
 * `-datashield-confidentiality-only-mode` only protect loads
+* `-datashield-separation-mode` basic arithmetic does not propagate sensitivity

+Two options for compiling system libraries:
 * `-datashield-library-mode` for compiling libraries with sandboxing only
-* `-datashield-separation-mode` basic arithmetic does not propagate sensitivity
+* `-datashield-modular` run the pass without LTO